European paper wasp: Parasitoidism, parasitism and social parasitism

-P. dominula nests have resident brood parasites and parasitoids, including predacious Lepidoptera larvae, Hymenoptera, Diptera, and Strepsiptera.
-P. dominula is also parasitized by Polistes sulcifer, a permanent workerless social parasite.
-P. sulcifer females take over the host colony by eliminating dominant foundresses and matching their cuticular profiles.
-P. sulcifer females gain these cuticular profiles by intensively grooming and licking the host foundresses and workers, or from the nest material which is covered in cuticular hydrocarbons essential for nest mate recognition.
-This chemical mimicry allows foreign P. sulcifer females to gain acceptance from the host insects.
+P. dominula nests have resident brood parasitoids, including Lepidoptera larvae, Hymenoptera and Diptera.
 The first well-documented case of parasitoidism of the North American invasive population was reported in 2010.
 P. dominula are also often infected by Xenos vesparum, a permanent entomophagous endoparasite.
+The ectoparasites of this wasp are the mites Sphexicozela connivens and Leptus sp.
+P. dominula is also parasitized by Polistes semenovi and Polistes austroccidentalis, permanent workerless social parasites.
+P. semenovi females take over the host colony by eliminating dominant foundresses and matching their cuticular profiles.
+P. semenovi females gain these cuticular profiles by intensively grooming and licking the host foundresses and workers, or from the nest material which is covered in cuticular hydrocarbons essential for nest mate recognition.
+This chemical mimicry allows foreign P. semenovi females to gain acceptance from the host insects.

+Relationship to humans

+Medical significance

+In southern Europe P. dominula stings are a frequent cause of allergic reactions.

+Damage to fruits of agricultural plants

+P. dominula, when fed with carbohydrates, often damages juicy fruits with a high sugar content.
+In Eastern Europe, damage has been reported on apricots, plums, cherry plums, cherries, apples, pears, watermelons, and melons.
+In western Colorado P. dominula is a common pest in fruit orchards and can be very damaging to ripening grapes, sweet cherries, and other thin-fleshed stone fruits.

+Control of phytophagous pests

+When feeding on protein, P. dominula significantly reduces the number of leaf-eating pests, such as butterfly and sawflies larvae, making this species a promising biocontrol agent.

+Pollination of agricultural plants

+Morphological and ethological adaptations of P. dominula to efficient pollination of flowering plants have been revealed.
+It is shown that the structure and location of the pubescence of the wasp body favors the collection and transfer of pollen grains, and the features of feeding behavior on flowers minimize their loss.

+In the Donbas region of Eastern Europe, this wasp has been recorded pollinating the flowers of seven species of food and essential oil crops.
+Among these, it is the primary pollinator of fennel.

 Industrial use of salivary proteins

 Salivary proteins harvested from the nest of P. dominula have been cloned for use as a waterproof coating used in the manufacture of biodegradable drones.
 The lightweight material used to construct the body of the UAV consists of fungal mycelium covered with bacterial cellulose sheets.
 The cellulose is then waterproofed with a coating of the cloned protein, which is a component of the saliva used by the wasps to waterproof their paper nests.